Madison Bumgarner: 2015

+On February 19, 2015, at Scottsdale Stadium, after watching the Giants’ first workout of spring training, Bochy announced that he had named Bumgarner as their Opening Day starting pitcher again.
+"He’s going the second game, too."

+On April 6, 2015, at Chase Field, in a 5–4 win over the Arizona Diamondbacks, Bumgarner started on Opening Night and held them to one run.
+On April 13 at AT&T Park, before the team's home opener against the Colorado Rockies, the Giants raised their third World Series championship flag during a pregame ceremony.
+Giants CEO, Managing general partner, owner, and President Larry Baer convinced him to enter on a San Francisco Mounted Police horseback, something Bumgarner did not want to do, arguing with him for weeks about it, but ended up being glad he did it.
+Bumgarner relayed the banner to six of the nine Giants who were part of all three World Series championship teams in the past five years.
+They climbed into the stands to raise it up a pole matching the height of the American flag.
+On April 18 at AT&T Park, during another pregame ceremony, the team received their World Series rings before their game against the Arizona Diamondbacks.

-Bumgarner again started for the Giants on Opening Day in 2015 (April 6), holding the Arizona Diamondbacks to one run and earning the win in an eventual 5–4 victory.
-He pitched 7 1/3 scoreless innings and struck out six batters on May 4, 2015, in a 2–0 win over the Padres.
+Bumgarner pitched 7 1/3 scoreless innings and struck out six batters on May 4, 2015, in a 2–0 win over the Padres.
 He took a no-hitter into the seventh inning, but Justin Upton spoiled it with a leadoff single.
 On May 21, Bumgarner became the first pitcher to hit a home run off of Kershaw, who became the second Cy Young Award winner to surrender a home run to Bumgarner, joining Zack Greinke.

-Later in the year, on June 23, Bumgarner again pitched 7 1/3 innings against the Padres.
-This time, he struck out a career-high fourteen batters, tying Atlee Hammaker's franchise record for most strikeouts in a game by a left-handed pitcher.
-Five days later, in a 6–3 win over the Colorado Rockies, Bumgarner had two hits, one a solo home run, scored twice, and got Brandon Barnes to strikeout swinging in the top of the second inning for his 1,000th career strikeout.
+On June 23 at AT&T Park, Bumgarner again pitched 7 1/3 innings against the Padres.
+But this time, he struck out a career-high 14 batters, tying Atlee Hammaker's San Francisco Era record for the most strikeouts in a game by a left-handed pitcher.
+This tied for the second most strikeouts in a game by a left-handed pitcher in franchise history.
+This trailed only National Baseball Hall of Famer Carl Hubbell's 15.
+According to ESPN Stats and Info, he became the first National League pitcher to assemble a 14-strikeout, one-walk game and no decision since the Chicago Cubs' Mark Prior on September 30, 2004.
+Five days later, in a 6–3 win over the Colorado Rockies, Bumgarner had two hits, one a solo home run, scored twice, and struck out center fielder Brandon Barnes swinging in the top of the second inning for his 1,000th career strikeout.
 He became the third left-handed pitcher in the San Francisco era and the third-youngest in franchise history to reach the milestone.
 Only Amos Rusie (21) and Mathewson (25) were younger.

 For the third year in a row, Bumgarner was part of the NL All-Star team.
-This time, he got to pitch in the game, throwing a scoreless fourth inning with batterymate Posey catching him.
+This time, he got to pitch in the game, throwing a scoreless fourth inning, with batterymate Posey catching him.